 – We will see you every month in one of our clinics with your physician, dietician, nurse and social worker.

 - Daily dialysis is more like your normal kidney function

 - It allows for more independence and flexibility because you control your treatment times

 - It is easier for those who travel or work

-- It requires usually only one clinic visit a month instead of 3 times weekly with in-center hemodialysis
+- It requires only one clinic visit a month instead of 3 times a week with in-center hemodialysis

 - It offers better blood pressure control

 - It prolongs remaining kidney function